-The Sacrament of Reconciliation is received typically in second grade before children receive their first Communion.
-As adults we are asked by the Church to go as often as one feels called, but at a minimum once per year.
+Catholics often receive the Sacrament of Reconciliation- also known as confession or penance- in second grade.
+This prepares the children to receive their First Holy Communion.
+As adults, we are to go whenever we have committed a mortal sin at a minimum of once per year.
 The Church and many saints recommend going more often to strengthen us against temptation and future sin.
 Reconciliation is one of the most unique and beautiful aspects of the Catholic faith.
-Jesus Christ himself, in His abundant love and mercy, established this sacrament so that we as sinners can obtain forgiveness for our sins and reconciliation with God and the Church.
+Jesus Christ himself, in His love and mercy, established this sacrament.
+Now we, as sinners, can obtain forgiveness for our sins and reconciliation with God and the Church.
 When we go to confession, our souls are made clean, thus renewing us in Christ.
 For anyone who does not know what to confess or is nervous or unsure of how to go to confession, please click here.

 Excerpts from CCC 2221-2226